ultravioletrs/cube-docs/docs/developer-guide/cvm-management.md

 This guide explains how to start, monitor, and manage Confidential Virtual Machines (CVMs) for Cube AI using the Hardware Abstraction Layer (HAL) with Buildroot-based images and the provided management scripts.
 It is written as a practical, step-by-step reference so you can move from initial launch to ongoing operations without having to infer script behavior.

 :::info
-This guide is specifically for HAL-based CVM deployments using Buildroot images.
-It assumes you are running the HAL tooling locally and that your VM images follow the Buildroot layout.
+This guide is specifically for CVM deployments using Buildroot images.
 For public cloud deployments using cloud-init, please refer to the separate cloud deployment documentation instead.
 :::

 ---